Get ready for more summer road closures this weekend. | CBC News

 The TTC will run shuttle buses frequently along Yonge Street stopping at each station.

-At Lawrence, Eglington and Davisville stations passengers can board and disembark on Yonge Street.
+At Lawrence, Eglinton and Davisville stations passengers can board and disembark on Yonge Street.

 At St. Clair station, riders can board inside the bus bay and disembark on St. Clair Avenue east.